 It is not necessary to fill the description item.

 The parent item is navigation item one level above this page in the page hierarchy.
 Always select the parent item from the pulldown menu.
 It is organized in hierarchical fashion.
 Each lower level is indented, with the highest level being the main menu, the second level being the six main sections of the main navigation (About, Academics, Admissions, Administration, Student Services, and News/Events), and lower levels branching off into different departments.

 It is important that you select the correct parent item, or you may be unable to locate your page.

 » Never leave this field as the default value.

 Weight controls what order this item will appear in the menu.
 A negative weight will make the item “float” higher up in the menu.
 A positive number will sink it down.
-The weight is relative to other items that share the same parent, so, unless you know the weight of those items, it can be difficult to order your menu in this way.
+The weight is relative to other items that share the same parent.
+If you don't know that, menu items can be moved afterwards via the Manage menu interface.

 The path should reflect where the page is in the navigation.
 For example, let’s say you are creating a page about Financial Information to be included in the Course Catalogue.
 The Parent Item in the navigation is Course Catalogue (http://barnard.edu/catalogue), making the path catalogue/financial-information.

 › use all lower case letters